spurin/diveintoansible-lab/README.md

 docker-compose up
 ```

 If all goes well, it should start the lab environment.
-You should keep this window open and running, whilst using the course.
+You should keep this window open and running whilst using the course.
 In your browser, then browse to http://localhost:1000 and you should get the lab interface.
-If you find, that you cannot login to the Ansible control host (ubuntu-c) as ansible and the password of password, then there is a fault with your configuration.
-If this is the case, perform the following actions before troubleshooting or changing your configuration -
+If you find that you cannot login to the Ansible control host (ubuntu-c) as ansible and the password of password, then there is a fault with your configuration.
+If this is the case, it is important to perform the following actions before troubleshooting or changing your configuration -

 ```
 docker-compose down
 docker-compose rm
 ```

-Should you encounter issues at this stage that you cannot resolve, please contact me or, raise an issue in the repository
+Should you encounter issues at this stage that you cannot resolve, please contact me or, raise an issue in the repository with as much detail as possible (including copies of your .env file)

 ### Extra step for Linux users